Logo

 Reason 1: Cost-Effectiveness

 Well, according to research by GoodFirms, the average cost of getting software developed is $36,000.
-But at times the price tag can go up to $120,000.
+But at times the price tag for a custom solution can go up to $120,000.

 Let's face it, we all love the allure of bespoke items, but when it comes to software, 'custom-made' could quickly translate to 'cash-drain.'